How can icebergs and concentric circles help explain culture?

-Culture is much more deeply-rooted and interconnected with our sense of identity and self- understanding than people imagine.
+Culture is more deeply-rooted and interconnected with our sense of identity and self- understanding than people often imagine.
 Thinking about what we can see and understand of a culture not our own is somewhat similar to the way we perceive an iceberg.
 Indeed, the same thing may be true even of what we understand to be our own culture.
-We may not even be aware how our specific culture dominates our value system and shapes our view of life, our interpersonal relationshps and so on.
+We may not even be aware how our specific culture dominates our value system and shapes our view of life, our interpersonal relationships and other aspects of daily life.

 Other analogies or metaphors for culture have included an onion, a pot of flower plants and even a fish swimming in water